mendhak/waveshare-epaper-display/README.md

 that starts a service every minute that runs the script.
 To achieve this, execute the following commands.

     mkdir -p ~/.config/systemd/user/
-    cp utils/waveshare-epaper-display.service.example ~/.config/systemd/user/waveshare-epaper-display.service
+    cp utils/waveshare_epaper_display.service.example ~/.config/systemd/user/waveshare_epaper_display.service
-    cp utils/waveshare-epaper-display.timer.example ~/.config/systemd/user/waveshare-epaper-display.timer
+    cp utils/waveshare_epaper_display.timer.example ~/.config/systemd/user/waveshare_epaper_display.timer
     systemctl --user daemon-reload
-    systemctl --user enable waveshare-epaper-display.timer
+    systemctl --user enable waveshare_epaper_display.timer
     loginctl enable-linger

 ## Custom Data

 This is an optional step, to add your own custom data to the screen.
 For example this could be API calls, data from Home Assistant, PiHole stats, or something external.

-Rename `scripts/screen-custom-get.py.sample` to `scripts/screen-custom-get.py`.
+Rename `scripts/screen_custom_get.py.sample` to `scripts/screen_custom_get.py`.
 Do your custom code, and set the value of `custom_value_1` to the value you want to display.
 Run `./run.sh` and it'll appear on screen.

-Next, modify `templates/screen-custom.svg` and change the various x, y, font size values to adjust its appearance and position.
+Next, modify `templates/screen_custom.svg` and change the various x, y, font size values to adjust its appearance and position.
-You can add more values by adding more SVG elements for custom_value_2, custom_value_3, and so on, and set its value in the `output_dict` in `screen-custom.get.py`.
+You can add more values by adding more SVG elements for custom_value_2, custom_value_3, and so on, and set its value in the `output_dict` in `screen_custom.get.py`.

 ## How to use a different display language